Non-Stationary Bandits with Auto-Regressive Temporal Dependency: Regret of Algorithm

-We remark that in terms of the dependency on $k$, \Cref{thm:regret_upper_bound} requires $k \leq \mathcal{K}(\alpha)$ mainly for analysis, and this bound loosens as $\alpha$ approaches one.
-(For example, when $\alpha = 0.95$, $\mathcal{K}(\alpha) = 20$.)
-In particular, the bound $\mathcal{K}(\alpha)$ results from our loose upper bound for the number of triggered arms in the proof of Lemma \ref{lemma:bound_on_gap}, where we used the fact that there are at most $k-1 < \mathcal{K}(\alpha)$ triggered arms at any round to limit how quickly the values of the past observations diminish.
-If, at any given round, the number of triggered arm is $O(1)$, the upper bound $\mathcal{K}(\alpha)$ would no longer be required, and the regret upper bound can be further reduced to $O(c_0^2\alpha^2\sigma^2 k \log(c_0\alpha\sigma))$, which essentially matches the lower bound (up to logarithmic factors).
+We remark that in terms of the dependency on $k$, \Cref{thm:regret_upper_bound} requires $k \leq \mathcal{K}(\alpha)$ mainly for the rigor of theoretical analysis, and this bound loosens as $\alpha$ approaches one (for example, when $\alpha = 0.95$, $\mathcal{K}(\alpha) = 20$.).\footnote{Here, the bound $\mathcal{K}(\alpha)$ results from our loose upper bound for the number of triggered arms in the proof of Lemma \ref{lemma:bound_on_gap}, where we used the fact that there are at most $k-1 < \mathcal{K}(\alpha)$ triggered arms at any round to limit how quickly the values of the past observations diminish.
+If, at any given round, the number of triggered arm is $O(1)$, the upper bound $\mathcal{K}(\alpha)$ would no longer be required, and the regret upper bound can be further reduced to $O(c_0^2\alpha^2\sigma^2 k \log(c_0\alpha\sigma))$, which matches the lower bound up to logarithmic factors.} Our numerical studies in \Cref{sec:numerics} also reveal that (i) \alg\xspace maintains its competitive performance even when the number of arms $k$ exceeds $\mathcal{K}(\alpha)$; and (ii) its per-round regret grows modestly with $k$.
+These suggest that the assumption/dependency on $k$ for our upper bound are artifacts of our analysis, rather than an intrinsic property of our algorithm.